A review of the classical Doppler effect based on the mathematical description of the phase function: Moving emitter and observer

 \section{Moving emitter and observer}

-This case will be addressed directly from the point of view of the phase function.
-As in the previous sections, the velocities will be taken with respect to the reference frame in which the propagating medium is at rest, so that, without loss of generality, the emitter will be considered to move with velocity $\hat{\mathbf{v}}=v\hat{\mathbf{x}}$, with $v=\beta c$, and the motion of the observer is given by the vector $\mathbf{v}=v_x\hat{\mathbf{x}}+v_y\hat{\mathbf{y}}$.
+In contrast to electromagnetic waves in vacuum, the propagation of sound waves requires a material medium, whose state of motion plays a fundamental role in the classical description of DE \cite{pierce:19}.
+In this case, we will omit the geometric description due to its complexity and instead use the phase function directly.
+As in the previous sections, the velocities will be taken with respect to the reference frame in which the propagating medium is at rest, so that, without loss of generality, the emitter will be considered to move with velocity $v\hat{\mathbf{x}}$ with $v=\beta c$.
+However, now the motion of the observer must be written in the most general way as $v_x\hat{\mathbf{x}}+v_\rho\hat{\mathbf{\rho}}+v_\phi\hat{\mathbf{\phi}}$.
+The coordinate $\rho$ now plays the role of the coordinate $y$ in previous approaches, as shown in fig.\ref{Fig:09}.
 The use of the convective derivative yields the expression for the frequency shift as

-where $\beta_x=\frac{v_x}{c}$ and $\beta_y=\frac{v_y}{c}$, and $\theta$ being the angle between emitter's trajectory and the relative instantaneous position between the observer and the emitter, as shown in fig.\ref{Fig:09}.
-Interestingly, despite being a rather complex expression, it predicts that the DE vanishes when both the observer and emitter move parallel with the same velocity, i.e., $\beta=\beta_x$ and $\beta_y=0$.
-More importantly, this expression depends indeed on relative positions, through the $\theta$-angle, and relative velocities, that between the emitter and the reference frame in which the propagating medium is at rest, and that between the observer and the emitter.
-This means, in particular, that the result is valid for any other reference frame.
-Hence, by defining $\left(\beta'_x,\beta'_y\right)$ as the components of the relative velocity of the observer with respect to the emitter, previous equation can be rewritten as
+where $\beta_x=\frac{v_x}{c}$ and $\beta_\rho=\frac{v_\rho}{c}$, and $\theta$ being the angle between the emitter's trajectory and the relative instantaneous position between the observer and the emitter depicted in fig.\ref{Fig:09}.
+Equation (\ref{eqn:24}) shows that the Doppler shift is independent of the azimuthal velocity component $v_\phi$, that is, as long as the observer goes round the line defining the emitter's trajectory keeping the same $\rho$ distance.
+This is consistent with the fact that the azimuthal motion does not modify the radial component of the relative velocity.
+Furthermore, the DE vanishes when both the observer and the emitter move parallel with the same velocity, when $\beta=\beta_x$ and $\beta_\rho=0$.
+Equation (\ref{eqn:24}) depends exclusively on relative positions, through the $\theta$-angle, and relative velocities, namely the velocity of the emitter with respect to the medium and the relative velocity between the observer and emitter.
+This result is then valid for any other reference frame.
+Hence, by defining $\left(\beta'_x,\beta'_\rho\right)$ as the components of the relative velocity of the observer with respect to the emitter, the previous equation can be rewritten as

 where $\beta$ will still be used to refer to the relative velocity between the emitter and the reference frame in which the propagating medium is at rest.
+Equation (\ref{eqn:25}) is the counterpart of equation (\ref{eqn:23}) when the source aberration is taken into account, since it is obtained as